redis/redis-doc/topics/functions-intro.md

 An application that uses functions depends only on their APIs rather than on the embedded script logic in the database.

 Whereas ephemeral scripts are considered a part of the application's domain, functions extend the database server itself with user-provided logic.
+They can be used to expose a richer API composed of core Redis commands, similar to modules, developed once, loaded at startup, and used repeatedly by various applications / clients.
 Every function has a unique user-provided name, making it much easier to call and trace its execution.

 The design of Redis Functions also attempts to demarcate between the programming language used for writing functions and their management by the server.